freva-org/freva-nextgen/docs/source/APIRef.rst

                  Default is 0.
     :type start: int
     :query multi_version: Use versioned datasets for querying instead of the latest datasets.
-Default is False.
+Default is false.
     :type multi_version: bool
     :query \**search_facets: With any other query parameters you refine your data search.
 Query parameters could be, depending